 Standards: SPCC (JIS G3141), ASTM A1008, EN DC01.

-SPCC Cold Rolled Steel Plate Supply Capabilities: Regularly available in coil and sheet form with multiple finishes for automotive panel production.
+SPCC Cold Rolled Steel Plate Supply Capabilities: Regularly available in coil and sheet form for automotive panel production, with surface finishes suitable for stamping and painting processes.

 Application:DP600 steel and other dual-phase grades are widely used in bumpers, crash zones, and safety reinforcements.
 They enable automakers to meet crashworthiness requirements while reducing vehicle mass.